mdpetters/enve160b/index.md

 3. Gain familiarity with reporting methods of environmental data
 4. Be able to put measurements into perspective based on results available in the literature
 5. Work in complex team environment to accomplish significant tasks
-6. Use real-world analytical techniques to evaluate gasoline reactivity and assess carbonyl exposure
-7. Employ statistical techniques in interpretation of collected data
+6. Employ statistical techniques in interpretation of collected data
-8. Gain experience presenting results in group setting and in participating in an active discussion aimed at encouraging the different groups to integrate and interpret their results.
+7. Gain experience presenting results in group setting and in participating in an active discussion aimed at encouraging the different groups to integrate and interpret their results.
 }

 #### Assessment
-Assessment of learning objectives will be through assignments and exams.
+Assessment of learning objectives will be through participation, presentations, and laboratory reports.

 #### Evaluation of Student Performance